-Lottery profits initially went to the State's General Revenue Fund, until legislation was passed in 1985 earmarking profits for the Common School Fund, which is still the Lottery's major benefactor.
-2006 saw the first "specialty instant games" launched; these games benefit a particular cause like Illinois Veterans, the fight against breast cancer, MS research, and assistance for people living with HIV-Aids.
-In 2010, the Lottery began contributing to the
+The Illinois Lottery generates essential funding for the State of Illinois.
+Lottery profits initially went to the State's General Revenue Fund, until legislation was passed in 1985 earmarking profits for the Common School Fund, which is still the Illinois Lottery's major benefactor.
+Since 1985, the Illinois Lottery has contributed over $24 billion to the Common School Fund to assist K-12 public schools.

-The Lottery operates under the direction of its Interim Acting Director, Harold Mays, and is assisted by the Lottery Control Board.
-It operates from locations in Chicago, Springfield, Des Plaines, Rockford
+The Department of Lottery, which oversees the Illinois Lottery, operates under the direction of its Director, Harold Mays, and is assisted by the Lottery Control Board.
+It operates from locations in Chicago, Springfield, Des Plaines, Rockford and Fairview Heights.
+There are approximately 154 full and part-time employees.
+Please see below for the Department of Lottery’s functional subdivisions:

 Lottery Statutes and Rules